Updated February 2026Active Litigation

 Active LitigationLast updated: February 20, 2026

 Camp Lejeune is one of the largest environmental contamination disasters in American military history.
 For over three decades, servicemembers, their families, and base workers drank, cooked with, and bathed in water laced with industrial solvents at concentrations hundreds of times above safe limits.
 The federal government knew about contamination as early as the 1980s but delayed disclosure for years.
 The Camp Lejeune Justice Act of 2022 (part of the PACT Act) finally gave victims the right to sue the federal government — a right previously blocked by North Carolina's statute of repose.
 The administrative claim deadline under the CLJA was August 10, 2024, and is now closed for new claimants.
 However, tens of thousands of claimants filed timely administrative claims and are now engaged in litigation in the Eastern District of North Carolina, Wilmington Division.
-Our firm represents clients in that litigation and also assists veterans in filing and upgrading VA disability claims, which remain open regardless of the CLJA deadline.
+Experienced attorneys represent clients in that litigation and also assists veterans in filing and upgrading VA disability claims, which remain open regardless of the CLJA deadline.

 Case Timeline